realmohsin/notes/git/git-plumbing.md

 - we added version 1 of test.txt to index and wrote out a tree
 - we added version 2 of test.txt and a new file new.txt to index and wrote out a tree
 - we then added the first tree to the the contents of the second tree (already in index) and wrote out a third tree

+Object Packages
+object packages (*.pack) & index files(*.idx)
+  .git/objects/pack
+  git gc (Garbage Collection)

+git objects are packed into package files to save space.
+Usually happens when garbage collection occurs.
+You can trigger garbage collection with `git gc`

+git rev-list - lists commits with only hashcodes (for use in scripts)